wp-plugins/gwebpro-store-locator/readme.txt

 You can get all the about the perfect Gwebpro WordPress store locator Plugin information at http://www.gwebpro.com/gwebpro-store-locator/ which is packed with notes, screenshots and tutorials replete with all the technical knowhow to help you go about installing the Plugin.
 Our Support page provides answers to all the technical hitches faced by users.
 For any kind of additional support or information, please drop us a mail at support@Gwebpro.com

 Learn more about [our unique store locator plugin at GWebPro.com](http://www.gwebpro.com/wordpress-plugin.html).
-You can also download the basic WordPress store locator Plugin version from our website [GWebPro.com](http://www.gwebpro.com/gwebpro-store-locator) absolutely FREE
+You can also download the basic WordPress store locator Plugin version from our website [GWebPro.com](http://www.gwebpro.com/gwebpro-store-locator) absolutely FREE.

 == Installation ==